top of page

 One of the most unique aspects of a humanist naming ceremony is the option to include a symbolic ritual to celebrate your new arrival.
 There are so many options to choose from, from candle lighting to bubble blowing to anything else in between, and we can personalise them to make them even more relevant to you and your family.

-Today we’ll take a look at five symbolic rituals that are more usually associated with weddings, but can absolutely be adapted for naming ceremonies too.
+In this blog we’ll take a look at five symbolic rituals that are more usually associated with weddings, but can absolutely be adapted for naming ceremonies too.

 1. Handfasting

-Handfasting is a Celtic marriage ritual dating back more than two thousand years, which is today very popular at humanist weddings and is strongly associated with Scottish weddings.
+Handfasting is a Celtic wedding ritual dating back more than two thousand years, which is today very popular at humanist weddings and is strongly associated with Scottish weddings.
 Did you know that this is where the expression ‘tying the knot’ comes from?

 In a wedding, the celebrant ties ribbons around the couple’s hands as a symbol of their union.
 In a naming ceremony, you can also include your baby or child’s hand into the handfasting as a sign of a new family union who will always stick together, perhaps as part of the promises that the parent(s) will make to the child.